 Linear, single stranded DNA of 4–6 kb with short terminal hairpins

-Rolling hairpin replication; 3′ hairpin primes complementary strand synthesis; duplex intermediates support unidirectional strand-displacement synthesis; high mutation and recombination rates
+Rolling hairpin replication, a linear adaptation of rolling circle replication.
+Dynamic hairpin telomeres prime complementary strand and duplex strand-displacement synthesis; high mutation and recombination rates

 Capped mRNAs; colinear ORFs accessed by alternative splicing, non-consensus initiation or leaky scanning